 With a name like Generic Trade, you know things will be simple.
 It takes 5 minutes to set up and fund an account and all 3 platforms have a lean learning curve.
 Cash can be sent via ACH and all trades have the same $0.59 commission.
 Customer support is available 24/7 and all potential clients can use the free demo version to test out the platform.

-Generic Trade is a no frills, low hype brokerage, but it still has plenty of technological prowess and accessible customer service.
+Generic Trade is a no-frills, low hype brokerage, but it still has plenty of technological prowess and accessible customer service.
 Generic Trader Pro is a terrific platform for both day trading and occasional buying and selling.
-Flat commissions might not appeal to the highest of high volume traders, but if you aren’t moving huge amounts of capital, a $0.59 commission is tough to beat.
-Having 24/7 customer support and live chat during working hours is a huge plus, too.
+A $0.59 commission is tough to beat.
+Generic Trade designed for low costs.

-If you’re new to options and futures, however, you won’t find much as far as research and education.
-But Generic Trade is banking that you can find that information elsewhere on the web while still enjoying the benefits of a cheap, efficient platform.
-We at Benzinga tend to agree.
+If you’re new to options and futures, you won’t find much for research and education.
+Generic Trade banks on the fact that you can find that information elsewhere on the web and still enjoying the benefits of an inexpensive, efficient platform.

 What account balance do you need to qualify for Generic Trade’s 59¢ commission rate?

 You’re not required to maintain a specific account balance.
 You’ll automatically receive the 59¢ commission rate once you become a client.

 What is Generic Trade’s minimum initial deposit requirement?